Kapuskasing: History

 Located near the western edge of the Clay Belt of "New Ontario", the town was founded in the early 20th century after the National Transcontinental Railway, forerunner of the Canadian National Railway, was built through the area in 1911.
 An Ontario Historical Plaque was erected by the province to commemorate the founding of Kapuskasing's role in Ontario's heritage.

-An Internment camp was set up at Bunk Houses in Kapuskasing from December 1914 to February 1920.

-A scheme to settle veterans of the First World War in this vicinity was unsuccessful.
+A post-war scheme to settle Canadian Corps combat veterans in the area proved unsuccessful.
 It was not until the start of pulp and paper milling operations in the 1920s that Kapuskasing began to develop as an organized community.

 Val Albert

 Name taken from that of an early settler and assigned by postal authorities on October 7, 1936, "to correspond with the village known as {Val} Albert" (CPCGN files).
-Annexed by Kapuskasing on January 1, 1974.
+Val Albert Improvement District, along with some unorganized area, was annexed by Kapuskasing in 1964.

 Spruce Falls

 The Kapuskasing River Pulp and Timber limit, that included 4500 km2 of timber and hydro leases at Sturgeon Falls, White Spruce Rapids (Spruce Falls) and Big Beaver Falls, was awarded to speculators Saphrenous A. Mundy and Elihu Stewart in 1917, and Spruce Falls Pulp and Paper Ltd. was incorporated, but no development took place.

 The still unexploited timber limits were sold to Kimberly-Clark in 1920.
 The new Spruce Falls Company Ltd. began the development of the first pulp mill in Kapuskasing under the direction of F.J.
 Sensenbrenner, a Vice President of Kimberly Clark Corporation for the next 20 years.
 The small sulphite mill started up in late 1922 with four 12-ton digesters and a daily output of 75 tons of pulp.
 Spent liquor was discharged untreated into the Kapuskasing River.

 Early development was plagued by major setbacks.
 Fire destroyed the construction camp and power project at Sturgeon Falls.
 A year's supply of pulpwood that was boomed up in the river was washed away in the spring flood.
 A fire at the new mill killed two workers and brought production to a halt.

 In 1923, a water storage and hydro electric dam was built by Morrow and Beatty Ltd. of Peterborough at Spruce Falls.
 In 1925, the Spruce Falls Company Limited was awarded additional timber limits to the north and south, bringing their total limits up to 11830 km2.